mesosphere/dcos-docs-site/pages/services/prometheus/0.1.0-2.2.1/api-reference/index.md

 <!-- {% raw %} disable mustache templating in this file: retain nifid examples as-is -->

 The DC/OS Prometheus Service have exppression browser that may be accessed from outside the cluster.
-The <dcos_url> parameter referenced below indicates the base URL of the DC/OS cluster on which the DC/OS Prometheus Service is deployed.

 The expression browser is available at /graph on the Prometheus server, allowing you to enter any expression and see its result either in a table or graphed over time.